stenjo/stryker-mutator-pres/slides.md

 <!--
 The leadTime module calculates the Lead time for changes by the team.
 Time is an average for changes over the last two months, calculated as the time between the first commit on the issue until the change is in production.

-The LeadTime module has automated tests implemented in LeadTime.test.ts
+[click] The LeadTime module has automated tests implemented in LeadTime.test.ts - a file with more than 740 lines of code.

+[click] Probably too big
+[click] but contains 19 tests altogether

-As like the overall program, this test suite also provide 100% test coverage.
+[click] As the overall program, this test suite also provide 100% test coverage.

-But are we sure the tests are reliable and will let us know if we later on introduce bugs in the code?
+[click] But are we sure the tests are reliable and will let us know if we later on introduce bugs in the code?
 -->

 ---